 Read entire op-ed here:

-Now, fast forward to November 1999 to Mr. Schumer’s remarks on the passage of S. 900; legislation known as Gramm-Leach-Bliley Act—a Republican sponsored bill repealing regulation within Glass-Steagall that was signed into law by President Bill Clinton.
+Now, fast forward to November 1999 to Mr. Schumer’s remarks on the passage of S. 900, legislation known as Gramm-Leach-Bliley Act, also known as the Financial Services Modernization Act.
+The Gramm-Leach Bliley Act, sponsored by Republican Senator for Texas, Phil Gramm, repealed regulation within Glass-Steagall.
+President Bill Clinton signed the Gramm-Leach-Bliley Act into law.

 Mr. Schumer concluded: